GuilhermeSoterio/big-game-survey/README.md

 $ cd sds1
 ```

-To run the API server:
+Para rodar a API server:

 ```bash
 # Go into the api folder